 Task Analysis also gives an indication of the user’s environment and whether or not the environment is conducive to perform the task.

 3. Relevant at every stage of the project

 Task Analysis can be conducted at any stage of the product or service development but the earlier it is conducted, the better.

 Task analysis helps to highlight the practical aspects that come into play when a user is performing a task.

 5. Determine gaps between set processes and actual steps in performing a task

 This method also helps figure whether there is a difference between the way the user actually performs the task and the way the user says they perform the task.

-If the task analysis were performed with a large sample of participants, the activity would be time-consuming.
-Online tools may help in recording data but actual observation will happen when the researcher is present at the time the task is being performed.
+If the task analysis were performed with a large sample of participants, the activity would be time consuming.
+Online tools may help is recording data but actual observation will happen when the researcher is present at the time the task is being performed.